gaubrey1/celo-ico/README.md

         );
         // call the owner function from the contract const _owner = await nftContract.owner();
-        // we get signer to extract address of currently connected Metamask account const signer = await getProviderOrSigner(true);
+        // we get signer to extract address of the currently connected Metamask account const signer = await getProviderOrSigner(true);
         // Get the address associated to signer which is connected to Metamask const address = await signer.getAddress();